Actindo-AG/Documentation/EDI/Operation/05_ManageDataSources.md

-## Delete data source
+## Remove data source assignment

- Delete an exporter definition data source if you no longer need it.
-Note that you will lose all attribute mappings by deleting a data source.
+ Remove an exporter definition data source if you no longer need it.
+Note that you will lose related all attribute mappings by removing a data source.

  #### Prerequisites

-At least one data source has been created, see [Create data source](#create-data-source).
+At least one data source has been assigned, see [Assign data source](#assign-data-source).

 #### Procedure